Beltus/blog/_projects/2020-01-28-face-detection.md

 layout: post
 published: true
 title: Face and Eye Detection Using HAARCASCADE Classifier
-#collection: tuto
+#sets the authors profile info as side nav bar
-author_profile: true #sets the authors profile info as side nav bar
+author_profile: true
 read_time: true
 categories: projects #[tutorials]
 excerpt : "If you have always been wondering how facebook is able to identify and draw boxes around all the faces in a post or how some